DFE-Digital/architecture/reference/dfe-target-architecture.md

 ### Design capabilities for reuse

-If new capabilities are needed, consider whether they could be implemented as a reusable engine rather than a service-specific component.
+If new capabilities are needed, consider whether they should be implemented as a reusable engine rather than a service-specific component.